Nandini-Shukla21/SALSA-2.0/results/final_pipeline/SALSA2_Final_Report.md

 carries the improvement.

 On the diagnostic instances **n=12, h=2** and **n=20, h=2** with q=251 and
-sigma=3, NACT-F trained on 100,032 samples achieves exact secret recovery at both dimensions, with coordinate accuracy 1.0000, Hamming distance 0, 8 of 10 probe multipliers succeeding individually, and independent residual verification passing at both.
+sigma=3, Modified NACT trained on 100,032 samples achieves exact secret recovery at both dimensions, with coordinate accuracy 1.0000, Hamming distance 0, 8 of 10 probe multipliers succeeding individually, and independent residual verification passing at both.
 The 4,131,200-parameter baseline recovers nothing at n=12.